kelvinbward/TheCookBook/README.md

 Goals:
 - Inventory ingredients
 - Contains a list of cooking methods
-- Contains a list of recipes nested the cooking methods
+- Contains a list of recipes nesting the cooking methods *Top priority.
+-- Blog, take notes of cooking****
+--- Rating system for the cooks...
+-- Sienna wants pictures....
+- notification system?
 - Includes a search for recipes with available ingredients based on inventory
 - Can generate a shopping list based off a recipe and existing ingredients
 - Can suggest alternative ingredients

+Tracking the project?
+- Issues & tags
+- Branch workflow

 Technologies to leverage:
 Front-end Development: